TWISTED METAL (2023)

 “Oh, the male queers get to have a long, serene life (until it isn’t), but Ellie essentially has to kill her queer best friend not even an hour after her own personal queer awakening?
 That is some fucking horseshit right there.”

 From the moment I moved to Chicago, I’ve always lived in queer spaces because they felt safe; they felt welcoming.
 (I’ll note that I do not identify as queer, but queer-adjacent.
 I’m just a weirdo, a misfit who has no real place, but this is as good as it gets.)
+[UPDATE: Since this post, I have come out as queer.
+It’s both a long and short story, but boring, so I’ll leave it at that.]
 And that’s a lot of what THE LAST OF US is about: aspiring to find a safe space and living normal, happy lives without feeling threatened.

 However: I do keep having to move because these areas inevitably end up overrun by male toxicity, which has sucked.
 We currently live in what was formerly known as ‘Girlstown’ and it used to have one of the oldest lesbian bars, and it is the home of the show WORK IN PROGRESS, but thanks to capitalism it has mostly become ‘elder Boystown’ and it is frustrating because dudes — even queer dudes who have been inevitably been bullied in the past — apparently love to bully folks, even older weirdos like me.